 Ray Robertson’s What Happened Later is such a book.
-I read this twice last year.
+I read it twice last year.
 Each reading brought me deeper into the language with layers yet to be discovered.

 It’s all about the sentences.

-Written in two storylines—the first, a fictionalized account of Jack Kerouac’s last road trip, a kind of going home, to find his ancestral roots in Quebec.
-The second, a fictionalized account of a boy named Ray Robertson who’s trying to get away from home—1970′s Cambridge, Ontario—and find a copy of On the Road.
+Written in two story lines—the first, a fictionalized account of Jack Kerouac’s last road trip, a kind of going home, to find his ancestral roots in Quebec.
+The second, a fictionalized account of a boy named Ray Robertson who’s trying to get away from home—1970’s small town, Ontario—and find a copy of On the Road.

 In alternate chapters and distinct voices, the stories weave back and forth through time—and not much happens.
 Except life.
 On every page, in very sentence—every word is full of what feels like absolutely raw truth—not fact necessarily (it’s fiction, right?), but truth.